Fiscal Year 2018 Tax Rate 20.94

-The Board of Assessors consists of an elected three member board each holding a three year term.
-One assessor will be elected to office annually.
+The Board of Assessors consists of an appointed three member board each holding a three year term.
+One assessor will be appointed to office annually (two assessors are serving as elected until their next term, see chart).
 Assessors are subject to the oath of office, responsible for the actual valuation of property and must meet the requirements set by MA General Laws Chapter 58 §1.

 Responsibilities & Services

 The assessors are responsible for administering the property, motor vehicle, and boat excise tax for the Town of East Longmeadow.
 The property tax includes real and personal property.
 Assessments in Massachusetts are based on full and fair cash value as of January 1 of each year for the upcoming fiscal year.

 Assessed values are subject to triennial review to attain certification by the Department of Revenue as mandated by law.
 The Board of Assessors are responsible to plan and carry out the reassessment program necessary to achieve full and fair cash value in accordance to the requirements of MA General Laws, Chapter 40, §56.

 The assessors act on all statutory exemptions, tax deferrals and abatement applications.
 The assessors are responsible for defending all appeals made to the Appellate Tax Board.
 The assessors administer all special assessments under forest management, agricultural / horticultural and open space preservation programs.

 The Board of Assessors plays a major role in the financial management of East Longmeadow.
 Each year the board must review and value all new construction and track this value to determine new growth, allowing the levy limit to increase accordingly.